Student Financial Services

 Graduate assistantships and awards are offered directly by the individual graduate schools or academic departments.
 Students seeking such assistance should contact their graduate school for eligibility criteria.

-To review a description of available graduate assistantships and scholarships, visit the Student Financial Services website.
+To review a description of available scholarships, visit the Student Financial Services website.

 Health Professions Student Loans and Nursing Student Loans

 Physician Assistant Loan

 The Physician Assistant Loan is awarded to full-time students in the graduate physician assistant program who demonstrate financial need after filing the FAFSA.
-The interest rate is fixed at 7 percent.
-Northeastern University is the lender, and repayment is made directly to Northeastern.
+The interest rate is fixed at 7%.
+Northeastern is the lender, and repayment is made directly to Northeastern.
 The loan amounts range from $1,000 to $3,000, depending upon the student’s financial need.
-Repayment begins one month after the student ceases to be enrolled full-time at Northeastern University.
+Repayment begins one month after the student ceases to be enrolled full-time at Northeastern.

 Federal Direct Graduate PLUS Loan

 Students have up to 25 years to repay the Federal Direct Graduate PLUS Loan.
 The Federal Direct Graduate PLUS Loan can be consolidated with Federal Direct Unsubsidized and Perkins loans upon graduation.

 Graduate PLUS loans do not have a grace period.
 Repayment begins after a student is no longer enrolled at least half-time.
 Students who drop below half-time status and then reenroll above half-time status will need to request their loans be deferred again through their assigned direct loan servicer.

 Supplemental Student Loans

 There are a number of educational loan programs available to assist students in covering their expenses over and above any federal financial aid that may be awarded to them from Student Financial Services.
 Most private lenders have credit and income requirements that must be met before being approved for these programs.
 Additional information regarding private loans is available here.
 Student Financial Services recommends to students that, when researching the loan and lender that best meets their needs, they make sure they take into consideration the interest rate; quality of customer service; and origination, disbursement, and/or repayment fees.

 General Financial Policies and Procedures